doofinder/php-doofinder/README.md

 ### The special 'banner' and 'redirect' results properties

-  In doofinder control center you can specify:
+  In the Doofinder control center you can create:

-   * *banners*: Clickable image banners to be shown when certain search terms are input
+   * *Banners*: Clickable image banners to be displayed for certain search terms.
-   * *redirects*: When certain search terms are input, there's a page redirection associated to the search results
+   * *Redirections*: The page the user should be redirected to for certain search terms.

-   If present, you can get both properties along with their info by simply accesing them with `getProperty`:
+   If present in the response, you can get both properties along with their info by simply accesing them with `getProperty`:

    ```php
    $results = $client->query("This search term produces banner in search results");
    $banner = $results->getProperty('banner'); // if no banner, this is null